Get All You Need to Know on Physician Supervision and Incident-To Compliance

 The specific requirements for physician supervision can confuse many healthcare members.
 Several questions come to mind, including how CMS has changed the supervision requirements over the years and why it is such a big issue.
 Other questions that may cause confusion include how to satisfy the supervisory requirements for mid-level practitioners and affirmative steps that hospitals must take to ensure compliance.

-To find answers to these and many other confusing questions, join this audio conference by expert Duane Abbey, Ph.D., and get practical insights on physician supervision and incident-to compliance.
+To find answers to these and many other confusing questions, join this informative session by expert Duane Abbey, Ph.D., and get practical insights on physician supervision and incident-to compliance.
 Duane will also discuss topics such as establishing provider-based clinics, understanding the provider-based rule, conducting provider-based audits, and the 3-day payment window.

 - What are CMS’ policies on incident-to services?